This post may contain affiliate links.

 As a born-and-raised Iowan, I’ve been cooking and eating beef all my life.
 And this recipe is one of my favorite ways to use beef brisket.
 It’s easy to make and so versatile that it can be made in a slow-cooker or Dutch oven.
-A handful of Mexican spices, onions, garlic and tomato paste infuses the brisket and lays the groundwork for a very delicious sauce.
-After a few hours in the oven or slow-cooker, the result is tender, juicy, fall apart shredded beef taco filling.

-Pile the shredded beef into charred taco shells and keep the toppings simple.
+Pile the Mexican shredded beef into charred taco shells and keep the toppings simple.
 I like avocado, cabbage, cheese and pickled jalapeños, because after all, it’s all about the beef!

 beef brisket set out on a counter with sliced onion, spices, broth, tomato paste, garlic, bay leaves and oil.